MOHAMEDROSHAN5/AI_Lab_2023-24/Ex.No6_Towersofhanoi.md

-# Ex.No: 6   Logic Programming – Factorial of number
+# Ex.No: 6  6 Towers of Hanoi _ Prolog
 ### DATE:
 ### REGISTER NUMBER : 212222040101
 ### AIM: